qcuaeh/molalignlib/README.md

-Clone the repository and enter the main directory, then create a symbolic link named *build.env* pointing to either *gnu.env* or *intel.env*, depending on your platform, and run `./build.sh` to build the executable/static library.
+Clone the repository and enter the main directory, then create a symbolic link named *build.env* pointing to either *gnu.env* or *intel.env*, depending on your platform, and run `./build.sh` to build the executable.
 You may use the following options to customize the building:

+-d : Compile the debug version of the executable.
 -q : Quick compile (compile only modified source files).
--d : Compile the debug version of the executable or libraries.
--l : Build shared libraries instead of the executable/static library.
+-l[s|d] : Build a static/dynamic library instead of the executable.
 -r[4|8] : Use 4-byte or 8-byte (default) floating point numbers.

 After runnig the script the executable and/or libraries will be created